Stopping Disinformation

 Sample programs:

-We support locally led strategies to address online disinformation.
+We support locally led strategies to address manipulative information posted online.
 In Mozambique, we used machine learning and our Media Content Analysis Tool to identify bias in news articles.
 This type of technology has the potential to strengthen news outlets’ vetting processes at scale.

-We are building plug-ins, apps, and other tools that alert users when their data is being harvested for disinformation campaigns.
-Recently, we partnered with the RAND Corporation to test the effectiveness of a technology solution through a randomized control trial.
+We are building plug-ins, apps, and other tools that alert users when their data is being harvested for manipulative information campaigns.
+We partnered with the RAND Corporation to test the effectiveness of a technology solution through a randomized control trial.

 Recent experiences:

-Advising on policies and regulations to prevent disinformation from spreading
+Advising on policies and regulations to address the threat of manipulative information

 We work with local media lawyers, regulatory bodies, nonprofit organizations, and governments to improve the legal, regulatory, and market environments to support independent media.